 - Do not access any websites that could be construed as unfit, obscene or would otherwise be considered as inappropriate for a Member of the Council.
 Websites visited by any user (Member or officer) when connected to the Council server are recorded, monitored and will be available for audit, if necessary. - If you accidentally enter any area which could be construed as unfit, obscene or inappropriate you must leave it immediately and inform the ICT Service Desk.
 Be aware that your computer records which sites you have accessed. - Care must be taken when downloading files via the Internet.
 Computer viruses may be contained in files and/or e-mails and can severely damage the operation of the laptop.
-If the installed virus protection software detects any viruses, please follow the instructions above. - If you receive unsolicited e-mail (e.g. junk or chain mail), do not forward such items to other recipients. - Never leave the computer unattended whilst you are using the Internet.
+If the installed virus protection software detects any viruses, please follow the instructions on the previous page. - If you receive unsolicited e-mail (e.g. junk or chain mail), do not forward such items to other recipients. - Never leave the computer unattended whilst you are using the Internet.
 The session will be your responsibility.
-It should also be noted, the computer should not be left switched on and unattended for security purposes. - Use the Internet and its facilities in a responsible way. - Detailed E-mail guidelines and Internet guidelines are attached at Appendices B and C respectively.
+It should also be noted, the computer should not be left switched on and unattended for security purposes. - E-mail guidelines and Internet guidelines are attached at Appendices B and C respectively.